 Another important point, if your husband was also their father or someone they were close with, then they are grieving as well.
 Believe it or not, a death in the family can often drive people further apart instead of bringing them together.
 There are many reasons why this is true, but one of the main reasons is because everyone grieves differently and it can be hard for brothers, sisters, sons, and daughters to understand why their family members are acting so odd.
-Grief makes us self-centered, which makes it even more difficult to step outside of oneself and into another’s shoes.
-Conflicts arise with regards to how, what, and when to deal with belongings, emotions, dating, holidays, etc.
+Grief can make people a little self-fouced, which isn't always a bad thing, but it does make it more difficult to step outside of oneself and into another's shoes.

 You could try!
 We'll be here when it catches up to you.

 Regardless of the type of illness, don't assume you know how your friend or family member is making sense of it.

 For example, when I hear someone has Pancreatic Cancer, I immediately assume the worst because this was my experience with my mother's illness.
 However, I have no way of knowing what their experience will be and their outlook may be very positive—regardless of prognosis.

 Just tell your loved one you are thinking of them and, if appropriate, offer to help with something specific like rides to doctors' appointments, carpool, meals, or mowing the lawn.
 If this is a long-term illness, there is a good chance your friend or family member will want things to stay as 'normal' as possible, so they may decline your help at this time.
 The important thing is that you offered and that they know you're there for them if they ever need you.

 Searched: “Things I Wish Someone Would Tell Me About Life”